Ucheodiaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-who_am_i show your name
 2-groups print all the groups in the current user part 3-new_owner changes to hello
 4-empty will have an empty file
+5-execute adds execute permission to the owner of the file